cdfishe1/code-refactor/README.md

 * Reorganized CSS to correspond to section structure.
 * Refactored CSS to eliminate repetitious code.
 * Added comments in both html and css files to allow for easier site maintenance.
+* Added ARIA metadata to allow heart emoji to be read by screen readers.

 ## Installation